ConsultingMD/blog/source/_posts/2014-06-03-rolling-your-own-ajax-partials-with-jquery-rails.markdown

 ### Current Limitations

 We have implemented Ajax partials in Rails in under 20 lines of code.
-Although very lean, it is not very robust and should only be used as is in certain situations.
+It's lean, but not bullet-proof.

-The main limitation is the state of the application not being preserved by the browser.
-If the user refreshes the page they will essentially "start over".
+The main limitation is that the state of the application not being preserved by the browser.
+If the user refreshes the page, they will essentially "start over".
 We will address this in a future blog post by implementing [pushState()](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history) support and exploring fallbacks for browsers that do not support this feature.

 We will also touch on implementing plugin options, transition animations, support for request failures, form submissions, redirects, and nested parjax views.
 We will also look into further optimization including how to respond with only the rendered partial instead of the entire web page.